Update: New Sunscreen Regulations Take Effect

 - La Perouse- this offers a good chance to see pods of dolphins.
 The best snorkeling should be very near to where you park.
 Be careful of the sharp volcanic rock.

 - Do you have other suggestions?
 Contact me.

 Are you going to snorkel one or two times-Maui has many rental options.
 It should be easiest to just take advantage of them.
 Check with the hotel or resort you are staying in.
 You may be pleased to find good snorkeling equipment for rent or free to use.

 Let’s cover the Uck factor first!
 I have rented snorkel kits, and I am still alive.
 I convinced myself that they used plenty of bleach on all those islands, and I was probably kidding myself.

 - Rent the whole kit-I’m still here.

 - Buy and bring everything but the flippers.
-Rent the flippers, they come sized like shoes and take up the most space in your luggage.
+Rent the flippers; they come sized like shoes and occupy the most space in your luggage.